-You can even customize the columns you would like to display in the device table by clicking the column selector icon (), or increase the number of devices that are displayed per page (from a minimum of 5 devices per page to a maximum of 200 devices per page).
+You can even customize the columns you would like to display in the device table by clicking the column selector icon or increase the number of devices that are displayed per page (from a minimum of 5 devices per page to a maximum of 200 devices per page).
 Using the drop down menu, you can list out only the Active devices or Enabled devices and have the option to exclude synced devices from Active Directory Audit Plus.

 The application device list displays details like device name, application type, total events, recent records, time imported, start time and end time.
 Click on the device name or the corresponding section in the pie chart to get the complete overview of the application event data, and generate corresponding reports.
-You can even customize the columns you would like to display in the application device table by clicking the column selector icon ().
+You can even customize the columns you would like to display in the application device table by clicking the column selector icon.

 The Compliance tab provides the set of canned reports as required by various compliance policies, namely, FISMA, PCI-DSS, SOX, HIPAA, GLBA, GPG, and ISO 27001:2013.
 The +Add option allows you to create and select the reports required for a new compliance policy of your choice.
 The Edit option allows you to customize the reports available under each compliance policy.

 The Search tab provides two options to search the raw logs: Basic Search or Advanced Search.
 The search result is displayed in the lower half of the page and the final search result can be saved as a report (in PDF or CSV format) and can also be scheduled to be generated at predefined intervals and be automatically mailed to a set of configured users.

-Use ‘Basic’ search if you are interested in manually constructing the search query.
+You can use Basic search if you are interested in manually constructing the search query.
 Here you can use phrase search, Boolean search, grouped search, and wild-card search to build your search query.
-Use ‘Advanced’ search to interactively build complex search queries easily with field value pairs and relational operators.
-The fields can be grouped with boolean operators.
+You can use Advanced search to interactively build complex search queries easily with field value pairs and relational operators.
 New fields can be extracted from the search result and regular expression (regex) patterns can be constructed to easily identify, parse and index these fields in new logs received by EventLog Analyzer.